 The health care provider also conducts lab tests to gather information about the woman's medical condition and to detect substances released into the blood by ovarian cancers (tumor markers).

 The health care provider may request a pregnancy test if there is any chance the woman could be pregnant.
 Pregnancy can be detected by checking the blood level of beta-HCG, a hormone that increases dramatically during pregnancy.

-Ovarian masses during pregnancy may be associated with ectopic pregnancies (pregnancy outside the womb) or may be normal structures that produce other hormones important in gestation.
+- Ovarian masses during pregnancy may be associated with ectopic pregnancies (pregnancy outside the womb) or may be normal structures that produce other hormones important in gestation.

 The woman's blood will probably also be checked for tumor markers.
 Health care providers suspicious that ovarian cancer is present usually conduct the CA-125 test.

 - The level of the most widely studied tumor marker, CA-125, is elevated in more than 80% of women with advanced ovarian cancer and in about 50% of women with early ovarian cancer.

 - The level of this marker value can be affected by a number of factors, including age, menstrual status, and conditions such as endometriosis, pregnancy, liver disease, and congestive heart failure.

 - Cancers of the breast, pancreas, colon, and lung also secrete the CA-125 marker.

 - Because this marker can be influenced by so many factors that have nothing to do with ovarian cancer, this marker is not generally used for routine screening of women who have no symptoms.